hotwaxlab/ocellight-perception-bustier/README.md

 ## Open Source Intent

+**Ocellight** was made possible by the Designer Development Award from [**World of WearableArt**][wow] in New Zealand.
+The purpose of this award is to prioritize learning and sharing.

+[wow]: https://worldofwearableart.com "World of WearableArt website"

 **Ocellight** is shared as an open hardware project.

 - Hardware files, firmware, and documentation are intended for reuse